cloudfoundry/docs-dev-guide/services/managing-services.html.md

 searchly         advanced, business, enterprise, micro, professional, small, starter   Search Made Simple. sendgrid         bronze, free, gold, platinum, silver                                  Email Delivery.
 Simplified.
 </pre>

-<i>Note: This is an example.
-These services may not be available on your Cloud Foundry marketplace you target.</i>

 ## <a id='create'></a>Create a Service Instance ##